“My body is constantly having an allergic reaction.”

 MCAS treatment may help reduce or eliminate symptoms dysautonomia, EDS, and other health conditions

 Mast cell activation is often underappreciated when it comes to Ehlers-Danlos syndrome (EDS) and dysautonomia (POTS is one type of dysautonomia).
-MCAS remission eliminated my dysautonomia and EDS symptoms.
-Oftentimes, doctors and patients haven’t been educated on mast cell mediators, and blame symptoms on EDS or POTS.
+MCAS treatment eliminated my dysautonomia symptoms and EDS subluxations.
+Oftentimes, doctors and patients don’t understand how MCAS can cause dysautonomia, joint paint, and damage to connective tissue.
 For example, mast cell mediators can thin blood, increase blood vessel permeability, and cause vasodilation, which affects circulation.
-Mast cell stabilizers and other treatments can reduce the mediators that cause these symptoms.
+While salt improved my blood volume, MCAS treatment (not just antihistamines!) stopped my blood vessels from leaking in the first place.

-Research on MCAS is currently very limited, but many health conditions are associated with mast cell activation.
+Research on MCAS is currently very limited, but many health conditions are associated with mast cell activation syndrome.
 More research is needed to explore how MCAS treatment may help following health conditions:

 - Gastroparesis or small intestinal bacterial overgrowth (SIBO)